cloudogu/gitops-build-lib/README.md

 ## Usage

+Two parts need completion in order to get up and running with the library:
+* Trigger the library in your build, which writes infrastructure code into your GitOps repo.
+* Set up the GitOps tool, so it deploys the infrastructure code from your GitOps repo.

+### Jenkins

 At first you have to import the library.
 You can either use one of the following options:
 * `library()` when the library is being loaded from a private git
 * `@Library` works out of the box with [pipeline-github-lib plugin](https://plugins.jenkins.io/pipeline-github-lib/) to load the library from github